In a recent study, German and Norwegian researchers recommended designing a training program for persons with heart failure to recover better.

 Until now, the prognosis for congestive heart failure has been poor and comparable to that of cancer.

 Previous recommendations for heart failure recovery included drug therapy and defibrillators, no training.

 In fact, heart failure patients were strictly forbidden from engaging in physical activity because this would further compromise the heart’s pumping function.

 However, recent studies have already shown that by adding physical training, patients can achieve better effects on endurance.

 They can reduce the chances of re-hospitalization due to worsening of the symptoms.

-In the current study conducted in 9 European centers, the researchers examined the effects of different forms of physical training on a damaged heart.
+In the current study, the researchers examined the effects of different forms of physical training on a damaged heart.